mjvalade/flock-ex/prob3/README.md

 Calc.divide(null,10) // returns null

 ##### Notes
 Using the prototype method for creating a JS object I created a Calculator and then four methods on the initial object.
+I also included 7 unit tests to check that the functions are working.